mahim02580/Automated-Amazon-Price-Tracker-Bot/README.md

 * Requests HTML from Amazon using realistic browser headers
 * Parses price and product title using BeautifulSoup
 * Compares with `BUY_PRICE`
-* Sends an email if current price is cheaper
+* Sends an email if the current price is cheaper

 ### ▶️ Run the Script
 `python main.py`

-#### You can also schedule it to run automatically:
-On Linux / macOS (cron)

-`crontab -e`

-Add:
-`0 */6 * * * python /path/to/main.py`

-On Windows (Task Scheduler)

-Create a basic task → run `python main.py` every few hours.

 ### 🛡️ Note
 Amazon may block scraping if requests are too frequent or headers are missing.
 Use responsibly, adhere to Amazon's Terms of Service.
-It might not work as expected if amazon makes any changes to its website!
+It might not work as expected if Amazon makes any changes to its website!

 ### 📬 Example Output (Email)